Unsure if this article is relevant to you? If you fall into one of the following teams, we would highly recommend reading on!

 If your images are not responsive, your website will be pushing image files that are unnecessarily large and this inefficiency will damage your site's ranking, alongside your end-user experience.

-- Stable: your website should ideally utilise a combination of blur-hash and lazy loading.
+Stable: your website should ideally utilize a combination of blur-hash and lazy loading.

 Blur hash provides a graphically-pleasing, blurred version of your image whilst the full quality image loads, this prevents the page from jumping around as images take time to download.